Contents

 This is (IMO) better than not having any global controls at all, as with some plug-ins, but it can be problematic if you use more than one language in these code blocks across your website, as you might prefer different themes for different languages.

-You can technically work around this limitation using custom CSS, since the language is included as a class on the relevant pre and code HTML elements.
+You can technically work around this limitation using custom CSS, since the language is included as a class on the relevantpre

-• Doesn’t render the syntax highlighting in the Gutenberg editor, so you’re stuck with the generic pre appearance there.
+HTML elements. - Doesn’t render the syntax highlighting in the Gutenberg editor, so you’re stuck with the generic

 Enlighter